We may earn money or products from the companies mentioned in this post.

 Scar tissue can form and cause some discomfort but for the most part, the scar is not a big deal.

+Chapter 5.
 WHAT TO EXPECT WHEN CARING FOR BABY POST-OP

 Take it easy Mom and accept all the help that people offer.
-Don’t over do it by trying to do too much too soon.
+Don’t overdo it by trying to do too much too soon.
 If you choose to breastfeed then it is best to use pillows to assist you in holding Baby.

 They will help by keeping her in position without putting a strain on your body.
 Set up areas for her in the most used rooms of your home it will help when you are recovering.
 This will keep you close to Baby.